AlanBenitez017/FSA-Representation/README.md

 # FSA-Representation
 This program is a FSA representation where it is given an input, and the program will return if the input string is Valid or Invalid.
-Furthermore, it will show the GUI of the fsa given
+Furthermore, it will show the GUI of the fsa given.
+To run the file please input run.bat in the command prompt